phellwege/angular-dating-app/README.md

 # DatingApp
-This is a Angular Dating Site
+This is a Angular Dating Site with nginx

 ## Table of contents